apache/accumulo-website/_docs-2/security/authorizations.md

     config -t table -s table.constraint.1=org.apache.accumulo.core.security.VisibilityConstraint

 Any user with the alter table permission can add or remove this constraint.
-This constraint is not applied to bulk imported data, if this is a concern, disable the bulk import permission.
+This constraint is not applied to bulk imported data, if this a concern then disable the bulk import permission.

 ### Advanced Authorizations Handling